Course Calendar (Eastern Standard Time)

 - Overcoming challenges associated with listing patented information in the product label and indications discovered in clinical testing

-- incorporating long term patent listing strategies into label negotiations with FDA
+- Incorporating long term patent listing strategies into label negotiations with FDA

 - Assessing the scope of potential Orange Book listing controversies relative to: